What is Azure AD Privileged Identity Management?

 Note that in the image, the buttons for Multi-Factor Authentication are disabled.
 For certain, highly privileged roles, we require MFA for heightened protection.

-Role settings for Azure Resource roles (Preview) allow administrators to configure Just-In-Time and Direct assignment settings including:
+Role settings for Azure resource roles allow administrators to configure Just-In-Time and Direct assignment settings including:

 - The ability to assign user or groups to roles without an end date/time (permanent assignment)